Photo by Brittany Taylor, Faculty-Led Program in Belize.

 |any time during 2021 (i.e. January Term 2021, Spring Break 2021, and any summer 2021 term)

 EXTENDED to 6/1/2020 due to COVID-19 impacting LUC operations

 |any time during 2022 (i.e. January Term 2022, Spring Break 2022, and any summer 2022 term)

-Proposal deadlines are set in order to allow ample time for Office of the Provost approval, your student recruitment and advising efforts, OIP's program fee collection from students, invoice receipt and payments, and pre-departure orientation.
-For these reasons as well as fitting into the normal operational calendars of the OIP and necessary collaborating offices inside and outside of Loyola, proposals submitted after the deadlines cannot be accepted.
+Proposal deadlines are set in order to allow ample time for the Office of the Provost to confer final approval, for OIP to finalize your budget, for OIP to build your program's student application website, for you recruit and advise students, for OIP to review student applications and process their payments, for OIP to receive invoices and make payments, and for you and OIP to hold pre-departure orientation.
+For these reasons, as well as needing to fit into the normal operational calendars of the OIP and necessary collaborating offices inside and outside of Loyola, proposals submitted after the deadlines cannot be accepted.